iLand core development team

 iLand collaborators

-iLand is a collaborative effort, and a variety of people have contributed to the successful development of the model.
+iLand is a collaborative effort, and a variety of people have contributed and do currently contribute to the successful development and application of the model.

 iLand funding